DENVER WEAPONS CHARGES LAWYER

 COLORADO’S DANGEROUS WEAPONS LAW

 Some weapons are illegal in the state of Colorado.
-If you have one of these weapons in your possession, you could face harsh penalties:
+If you have one of these weapons in your possession, you could face criminal conviction:

 • Blackjacks